michaelkoek/vue-receipt-component/README.md

 ```

 ### Set currency type
-You can set the currency this by passing the currency property and the currency name in the three letters caps format.
+You can set the currency by passing the currency property and the currency name in the three letters caps format (e.g. EUR for Euro).
 If you currency type is supported, it will show the currency symbol.
 ```
 <receipts name="Your Receipt" currency="EUR"></receipts>